 A Amount of Commitment Expiration Per Period

-One Year or After 5
+One Year or

 (In thousands) Total Less Years 2-3 Years 4-5 Years

 OTHER COMMERCIAL COMMITMENTS:

-Standby letter of credit \$ 4,584 \$ - \$ 4,584 \$ - \$ -
+Standby letter of credit \$ 4,584 \$ 4,584 \$ - \$ - \$ -

-Guarantee \$ 6,000 \$ 6,000 \$ - \$ - \$ -
+Guarantee \$ 6,000 \$ - \$ - \$ 6,000 \$ -

-Total other commercial commitments \$10,584 \$ 6,000 \$ 4,584 \$ - \$ -
+Total other commercial commitments \$10,584 \$ 4,584 \$ - \$ 6,000 \$ -

 The standby letter of credit is related to the issuance of Community Facilities District bonds by the Tejon Ranch Public Facilities Financing Authority, a joint-powers authority created by Kern County and the Tejon-Castac Water District.
 The standby letter of credit is in place to provide additional credit enhancement and covers approximately two years worth of interest on the outstanding bonds.
-The annual cost for this letter of credit is approximately \$50,000.
+The annual cost for this letter of credit is approximately \$70,000.
 This letter of credit will not be drawn upon unless we, as the largest landowner in the district, fail to make our property tax payments.
 This letter of credit was originally for a two-year period and will be renewed, if necessary, in 2007.

 The guarantee consists of a \$6,000,000 guarantee related to debt within Tejon Dermody Industrial LLC, an unconsolidated joint venture formed to construct and market a 650,000-square foot building at the Tejon Industrial Complex.
-Total debt in the venture is approximately \$12,021,000 and was used in the construction of the building.
+Total debt in the venture is approximately \$12,077,000 and was used in the construction of the building.
 In the joint venture agreement, each partner agreed to guarantee one half of the outstanding debt through the term of the loan.
-The maturity date for this loan has been extended to July 31, 2006 while we finalize the refinancing of the loan.
-The refinancing should be completed prior to the new maturity date and includes a reduction in guarantees and an improved interest rate.
+The maturity date for this loan is May 19, 2011.
+Principal and interest on this loan is payable monthly, with the principal portion of the monthly payment being \$18,930.
+Based on the achievement of certain operational objectives, such as renewal of tenant leases, the joint venture may borrow an additional \$2,500,000 and the guarantees can begin to be reduced.
 We believe it is unlikely that we will ever be required to make payments under this guarantee.

 Our current and future capital resource requirements will be provided primarily from current cash and marketable securities, cash flow from ongoing operations, proceeds from the sale of developed parcels, potential sale of assets, additional use of debt, proceeds from the reimbursement of public infrastructure costs through the Community Facilities District bond debt, and the issuance of common stock.
-As noted above, we have \$62,164,000 in cash and securities and \$27,500,000 available on credit lines to meet any short-term liquidity needs.
+As noted above, we have \$68,016,000 in cash and securities and \$30,000,000 available on credit lines to meet any short-term liquidity needs.
+Our joint venture agreement with DMB Associates, Inc. for the entitlement and subsequent development of TMV provides that DMB will provide the necessary funding of the venture up to \$100,000,000 before use of any of our cash reserves.
 We continue to expect that substantial investments will need to be made in future years in our land assets to secure entitlements and develop the land.
 In order to meet these long-term capital requirements, we will need to secure additional debt financing and continue to renew our existing credit facilities.
-In addition to debt financing, we will use other capital alternatives such as joint ventures with financial partners, sales of assets, and the issuance of common stock.
+In addition to debt financing, we will continue to use other capital alternatives such as joint ventures with financial partners, sales of assets, and the issuance of common stock.
 There is no assurance that we can obtain financing from any of these sources or that we can obtain financing at favorable terms.